cygao/treeshop/README.md

-# treeshop
+# Treeshop

-Scripts and small distributed task tools for use in the Treehouse group to run small batches outside the core
+Experimental scripts and tools used in the Treehouse group to run small distributed pipeline runs outside of the core on our internal openstack environment as well as cloud providers.